citp/privacy-policy-historical/r/ro/roa/roadrunnr.in.md

 **QUESTIONS AND CONTACT INFORMATION**

-If you would like to: access, correct, amend or delete any personal information we have about you, register a complaint, or simply want more information contact our Privacy Compliance Officer at **support@roadrunnr.in** ​or by mail at **Salarpuria Business centre, 4th block, Koramangla, Bangalore ­ 560095, Karnataka**
+If you would like to: access, correct, amend or delete any personal information we have about you, register a complaint, or simply want more information contact our Privacy Compliance Officer at **support@runnr.in** ​or by mail at **Salarpuria Business centre, 4th block, Koramangla, Bangalore ­ 560095, Karnataka**